Aldrin-John-Olaer-Manalansan/SB-SBL_Syntax_Converter/README.md

 <br>

 ## GUI vs Command Line
-The GUI can warn you if it encounters problems along the conversion process.
+The GUI will warn you if problems have been encountered during the conversion process.

 The command line on the other hand doesn't support stdout.
-Meaning, you will not be able to tell wether the conversion is successful, or it encountered problems along the way.
+Meaning, you will not be able to tell whether the conversion is successful, or whether it encountered problems along the way.

 <br>

 ## Technical Support:
-Visit the Issues page and let's try solving your problem with this tool.
+Visit the [Issues page](https://github.com/Aldrin-John-Olaer-Manalansan/SB-SBL_Syntax_Converter/issues) to check for solutions or ask for help to solve your problem with this tool.